leofds/iot-ladder-editor/README_ladder_language.md

 Variables may be associated with Ladder instructions, they may have specific functions or be general purpose:
 - Variables that start with "I" are mapped to an input interface
-- Variables that start with "I" are mapped to an input interface
+- Variables that start with "Q" are mapped to an output interface
 - Variables that start with "MI" are general purpose integer variables
 - Variables that start with "MF" are general purpose float variables
 - Timer instructions have control variables: AC, PRE, DN, EN